alexdlaird/pyngrok/docs/index.rst

 Config File
 ~~~~~~~~~~~

-The default `ngrok config file <https://ngrok.com/docs#config>`_ lives in the home
+By default, `ngrok will for its config file <https://ngrok.com/docs#config>`_ in the home directory's :code:`.ngrok2`
-directory's :code:`.ngrok2` folder.
-We can change this in one of two ways.
+folder.
+We can override this behavior in one of two ways.

 Either use `PyngrokConfig <api.html#pyngrok.conf.PyngrokConfig>`_: